izengliang/js-args-check/README.md

-# js-args-check

-javascript only need function arguments check and unit test.
+JavaScript only needs function parameter checking and unit testing.

-Less is More.
+Less is more.